 Don't bring a pushchair if you can manage without!
 Child backpacks or pouches that you can carry are even better.

 Wheelchair users - chairs with larger, outdoor and pneumatic tyres cope better on our paths currently.

 We appreciate that these paths are not ideal for anyone using pushchairs or wheelchairs, but this is why we want to ensure that you are aware before you visit the zoo.

 We want you to enjoy your day out and visit with us, not be frustrated with getting around the zoo.

 We have now had tarmacking completed in three different areas of the zoo.
 The tarmac is very hard and smooth, making it very easy to push wheeled vehicles.

 We understand how important it is to make the zoo accessible for all of our visitors, however, this is quite an investment and we have to do it in small sections at a time.

-It has been an incredibly difficult year for us so we will be completing additional stretches of pathways with Tarmac as time goes on and as we can afford it.
+We will be completing additional stretches of pathways with tarmac as time goes on and as we can afford it.

 We apologise for any inconvenience and we hope to see you soon.